6 Examples of Fintech Content Marketing That Works

 Most marketers believe that attribution is impossible with content.
 But this isn’t true: with a combination of Hubspot and Google Analytics, we can track who signed up after reading a blog post.
 With Hubspot, we can even attribute this to a specific contact name and deal size.
 See how we’re able to track this with one of our clients:

 By tracking the right metrics, we’re able to tell our clients how much new business content brings in.
-As a marketer, that allows you to make a business case for a larger marketing investment, or to keep investing in content.
+As a marketer, that allows you to make a business case for a larger marketing investment that aligns with broader business goals, or to keep investing in content.

 Read more here: How Many Leads Can You Generate with Content Marketing?